ahmadkh1995/6DOF_MobileRobotic_arm/README.md

        $ cd ../src
        $ python fwfetcher.py

-This will create audios.bin file.We should copy this into a directory then the system will open it as firmware .
+This will create audios.bin file.I should copy this into a directory then the system will open it as firmware .

        $ sudo ldconfig /usr/local/lib64/

-Now we should create a new directory to add firmware to it.
+Now I should create a new directory to add firmware to it.

        $ cp -r /usr/local/include/libfreenect /usr/include/libfreenect
        $ sudo cp audios.bin /usr/local/share/libfreenect/